pribanacek/cicadas/README.md

 `style f : (dotted, harpoon)`

-Here `f` is an arrow identifier and inside the round brackets is a comma-separated list of all the styles that should be applied to `f`.
+Here `f` is a morphism identifier and inside the round brackets is a comma-separated list of all the styles that should be applied to `f`.

-Styles may also be defined inline in arrow declarations, which may be combined with inline label definitions:
+Styles may also be defined inline in morphism declarations, which may be combined with inline label definitions:

 `f: A -> B (dashed)`